 You can get into the test centre in a wheelchair

 Located in the Wakefield area, Pontefract test centre is sure to have busy, peak times—especially considering its proximity to busy A routes like the A645 and A639.
-The best way to prepare, is to drive at different times and on different days—you’ll get a better idea of what Pontefract is like.
-Not sure what else you might need to know about Pontefract?
-Take a look at some of the links we’ve compiled:
+When you put together these busy areas with the quieter residential roads off Wakefield road, there's enough variety to put all candidates through their paces on their practical test.
+Want to know about the Pontefract area in general, take a look at some of the links we've compiled:

 Wondering how other learners do on their test?
 The national average pass rate in the UK is 47%.
 Want it broken down further?
 Check out driving test pass rates by area.
 If that’s not specific enough for you, you can look at how learners at Pontefract have performed in the past years...